Play&Music Class Information and Policies

 - We typically follow the Amesbury and Newburyport Public School calendar although there may be a few exceptions.

 - We will cancel classes when Salisbury and/or Newburyport Schools cancel or delay school.
 Any cancellations will be posted on the website and the "itsy bitsy zone" Facebook page by 7:30 am.

 - Please keep your child home if they are not feeling well.
 Allow your child to be fever free for 24 hours before coming to class.

 - We ask that you wash hands before entering and when leaving the studio.
 We always have hand sanitizer and baby wipes available or feel free to wash with soap & water in one of our two bathrooms.

 - Please be prepared to remove shoes before entering our carpeted area.
-Socks are optional for children and required for adults.
+Socks are required for children and required for adults.